 In partnership with the Indiana Department of Child Services (DCS), the Supreme Court provides an INcite application for probation officers to assist in the determination of IV-E eligibility for federal reimbursements of costs associated with services and out-of-home placements for juveniles in delinquency cases.
 The changes in the law became effective January 1, 2009.

-The home detention report is prepared for the Judicial Conference of Indiana and is required to be submitted to the Indiana Judicial Center according to Indiana Code 11-13-1-4(b).
+The home detention report is prepared for the Judicial Conference of Indiana and is required to be submitted to the Indiana Office of Court Services according to Indiana Code 11-13-1-4(b).
 The INcite Home Detention Reporting application allows for the electronic generation of this report.

 Information and documentation about interface protocols for eCWS, POR, and Odyssey.